-Massive neck contracture, decreased range of movement of the spine and low back pain are present due to the fibrous infiltration of the large lumbar muscles and deep gluteus.
+Massive neck contracture decreases the range of movement of the spine, and low back pain is present due to the fibrous infiltration of the large lumbar muscles and deep gluteus.

-When the contracture affects the neck after the injury and torticollis develops, this can also lead to fibrous infiltration of the neck muscles, so that complete neck movement is impossible.
+When the contracture affects the neck after the injury and torticollis develop, this can also lead to fibrous infiltration of the neck muscles so that complete neck movement is impossible.

-This is the reason why these spinal problems defy easy treatment; The muscles have undergone changes in the tissues and can not respond easily or quickly to any therapy that has been thrown into the problem.
+This is why these spinal problems defy easy treatment; The muscles have changed in the tissues and can not respond easily or quickly to any therapy that has been thrown into the problem.

-A multitude of conditions can lead to the development of torticollis, which include: muscle fibrosis, congenital abnormalities of the spine, or toxic or traumatic brain injuries.
+A multitude of conditions can lead to the development of torticollis, which includes: muscle fibrosis, congenital abnormalities of the spine, or toxic or traumatic brain injuries.

 An approximate categorization discerns between congenital torticollis and acquired torticollis.
 Other categories include:

 - Non-muscular soft tissue